silverhammermba/superuser/extras/glossary.markdown

 Software
 : A program or programs.

+Sound card
+: The component of a computer dedicated to computing the audio signals sent to the speakers.
+Often included as a part of the motherboard in simpler computers.

+SSD
+: Solid state drive
+: A modern alternative to an HDD which has no moving parts, is smaller, and uses less electricity.

 Stream Cipher
 : A cipher that can encrypt/decrypt each bit of data independently of the others